 What care can I expect after the braces come off?

 After your braces are taken off, your teeth will be thoroughly cleaned.
 Your orthodontist may want to take another set of X-rays and bite impressions to see how well the braces straightened your teeth and to check for wisdom teeth.
 If wisdom teeth are beginning to come in after your braces have been removed, your orthodontist may recommend that the wisdom teeth be removed.
 Removing wisdom teeth prevents your newly straightened teeth from shifting position in your mouth.

 Retainer.
 Your orthodontist will also fit you with a retainer.
 A retainer is a custom-made, removable appliance that helps keep teeth in their new position after braces have been removed.
 Retainers can also be used to treat minor orthodontic problems.
 The use of a retainer is a very important part of post-braces care.
-Retainers are typically made of rubber or clear plastic and metal wires and cover the outside surface of the teeth.
+Retainers are typically made of acrylic with metal wires or cover the entire surface of the teeth.
 They need to be worn all the time for the first 6 months and then usually only during sleep.
-The time frame for wearing a retainer will vary from patient to patient.
-The reason why a retainer is needed is that even though braces may have successfully straightened your teeth, they are not completely settled in their new position until the bones, gums, and muscles adapt to the change.
+The time frame for wearing a retainer will vary from patient to patient, so talk to your orthodontist.
+A retainer is needed because even though braces may have successfully straightened your teeth, they’re not completely settled in their new position until the bones, gums and muscles adapt to the change.
 Also, after long periods of time, teeth tend to shift.

 How much do braces cost?

-The cost of braces varies, but you can expect the cost to be between $1,800 and $6,500.
+The cost of braces varies, but you can expect the cost to be between $3,000 and $6,000 (or more).
 Some insurance carriers provide partial coverage for orthodontic treatment while others provide none at all.
 Check with your insurance provider for the specifics of what your policy covers.